zkcloudworker/zkcloudworker-local/README.md

 Worker deployed to: ../workers/simple-example
 ~~~

-## Running the example
+## Running the examples

-From the zkcloudworker-local folder, run:
+From the `zkcloudworker-local` folder, run:
 ```
 yarn start simple-example
+yarn start encryption-example
 ```

-The output would be:
+The output would be (depending on the example) something like:
 ~~~
 Importing worker from: ../workers/simple-example Getting zkCloudWorker object...